xendit/kompare/README.md

 ## Contributing

 PRs, testing and opening issues are all welcome!
+We are currently busy with the following:
+1. Add more & better test cases.
+2. Improve visualization, the sumary view should be better.
+3. Improve the visualizations for the diffs in the -vv mode.
+4. Issues and bug fixes.